 - It looks at the Delica PUMPKIN IRON CUP (Iron Cup), which it was obtained by crossing varieties Maxima and Moschata.
 It has a thick skin, dark green, orange pulp inside, sweet and savory, perfect for the oven.
 It has an intense flavor that does not need condiments.

 - In Italy it is very popular and sought the PUMPKIN MANTOVANA, which is a Pat, traditional food product of Lombardy.
-Is’ indispensable for the preparation of the famous PUMPKIN TORTELLI MANTOVANI and it belongs to the variety Cucurbita Maxima.
+And 'essential for the preparation of the famous PUMPKIN TORTELLI MANTOVANI and it belongs to the variety Cucurbita Maxima.
 There are several species, including del Prete Hat, the cornered cap Piacentina, the cornered cap Lungavilla and Bernagnina Dorno.
 It has dark green, small size, wrinkled rind of green gray color, more or less ribbed and dry pulp, sweet thick and fleshy yellow-orange.
 Perfect for fillings, velvety, risottos and desserts.